arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

         for (String[] record : attendanceFile) {
             if (!record[0].equals(empId)) continue;

-			// Attendace data is stored as "MM/DD/YY", so split it by "/" String[] dateParts = record[3].split("/");
+			// Attendance data is stored as "MM/DD/YY", so split it by "/" String[] dateParts = record[3].split("/");

 			// We only proceed if the date looks complete (has 3 parts).